hyphz/hyphz.github.io/data/texts.md

 @@MarkOfDeath
-The first time you hit each non-Stooge enemy with an attack and deal damage, reduce the damage you deal by one and give it the Mark of Death.
+The first time you hit each non-Stooge enemy with an attack and deal damage, give it the Mark of Death.
 @@LesserGiftOfUndeath
 When a creature with your Mark Of Death is taken out, it stands up on its next Initiative count under you control as a Specter.
 The Specter has 1 Hit